CSB-KaracaLab/prot-on_web/README.md

 #### To Run the PROT-ON Webserver

 Now, your PROT-ON application successfully deployed and can accessible by typing DNS name or IP address on your browser.
-As a last step you must open two terminal tab on PROT-ON working directory, and run following commands to initate background and scheduled tasks, respectively.
-Note that, if any change or bugs in the scripts, please rerun the followings.
+As a last step you must open two terminal tabs on PROT-ON working directory, and run following commands to initate background and scheduled tasks, respectively.
+Note that, if any change or bugs occured in the scripts, please rerun the followings.

 ```
 sudo celery -A app.celery worker --loglevel==info